Columbus Division of Police: Equipment

-Community Services Subdivision
+Patrol Subdivision

-Community Services Subdivision [formerly Patrol Operations] is divided into two Subdivisions.
-Deputy Chief Jennifer Knight supervises the Community Services North Subdivision while Deputy Chief Gregory Bodker supervises the Community Services South Subdivision.
-There are five Patrol Zones that cover all geography areas of the city.
+Deputy Chief is Smith Weir supervises uniformed patrol officers and supervisors.
+There are six Patrol Zones that cover the geographical limits of the city.
 These zones are further divided into twenty precincts.
-The two Community Services Subdivisions are the largest by staffing within the Division.
-Uniformed Patrol Officers handle dispatched calls for service from residents and patrol the incorporated area.
+This Subdivision is the largest by staffing within the Division.
+Uniformed Patrol Officers handle 911 emergency calls & calls for service from residents.
+In past years this position held the title of 'Chief of Patrol'.

+Community & Wellness Subdivision

+Deputy Chief Elrico Alli leads this subdivision whose mission focuses on Community outreach & interaction.
+This segment of the division also houses The Therapy Dog Unit, Wellness Center & handles Court Liaison duties with the Franklin County Court System.

 Public Accountability Subdivision

-The Public Accountability Subdivision includes the Fiscal Management Bureau, Human Resources Bureau, Professional Standards Bureau, and Internal Affairs Bureau.
+Deputy Chief Mark Denner supervises this Subdivision which includes the Fiscal Management Bureau, Human Resources Bureau, Professional Standards Bureau, and Internal Affairs Bureau.
 Background Investigations for police recruits falls within this subdivision as well.

 Criminal Investigations Subdivision

-The Criminal Investigations Subdivision's Deputy Chief is Timothy Becker.
+Deputy Chief Justin Coleman leads Detectives responsible for felony investigations.
 The Criminal Investigations Subdivision includes Major Crimes Bureau, Drug Crimes Bureau, and Special Victims Bureau.
-Homicide, Robbery, Gun Crimes, Drug Task Forces, Sexual Assault and Missing Persons are only some of the investigative units assigned under this subdivision.
+Homicide, Robbery, Gun Crimes, Drug Task Forces, Sexual Assault and Missing Persons are only some of the investigative units assigned to this subdivision.
+In past years this position held the title of 'Chief of Detectives'.